LeaderPortfolio

 Early Life

-Mohammed Dewji, often known as Mo, was born in Singida, Tanzania, on May 8, 1975.
-His family had modest beginnings, with his grandmother and father operating a small trading business.
-He received his primary education in Arusha and completed his secondary education at the International School of Tanganyika in Dar es Salaam.
-For a time, he studied at the Arnold Palmer Golf Academy and attended Trinity Preparatory School in the United States.
-He then attended Saddle Brook High School in New Jersey before pursuing higher education at Georgetown University in Washington, D.C., where he earned a bachelor's degree in international business and finance with a minor in theology.
+Mohammed Dewji was born on May 8, 1975, in Singida, Tanzania.
+He is the second of six children of Gulamabbas Dewji and Zubeda Dewji.
+His family's roots trace back to Gujarati traders who migrated to East Africa in the late 1800s.
+Dewji received his primary education in Arusha and continued his secondary education at the International School of Tanganyika (IST) in Dar es Salaam, Tanzania.
+He furthered his studies in the United States, attending the Arnold Palmer Golf Academy and Trinity Preparatory School.
+He then attended Saddle Brook High School in New Jersey.
+Dewji graduated from Georgetown University in 1998 with a bachelor's degree in international business and finance, and a minor in theology.

 Rise to Success